Venera-AI/Onboarding/README.md

 ## Step-by-Step Onboarding

 ### 1. Request an `viai.io` Email
-- Request a viai.io email (minh@viai / admin@viai.io) to set up your company email.
+- Request a viai.io email (minh@viai.io / admin@viai.io) to set up your company email.
 - Once you receive the email, reset your password to ensure your account security.

 ### 2. Request Access to Slack Channels